mozilla/recroom/docs-guide/03 - Running and Debugging Your App.md

 ## Getting started with debugging

-1. In your Terminal, assuming you are still in the directory of your new app, type "grunt serve".
+1. In your Terminal, assuming you are still in the directory of your new app, type `grunt serve`.
 Assuming Firefox is your default browser, this will open your app in Firefox.

 2. In the menu, go to Tools > Web Developer > Toggle Tools (or use the shortcut Cmd + Opt + I on Mac, or Ctrl + Shift + I on Windows/Linux), which will open the Firefox Developer Tools.